top of page

 The Cost of Living in 2025: Why Prices Still Feel Too High

 Core inflation, which excludes food and energy, came in at 3.6%, showing that price pressures are still widespread.
-Shelter costs, which make up a third of the index, remain stubbornly high, rising at nearly double the Fed’s target pace.
+Shelter costs, which make up roughly a third of the index, remain stubbornly high, rising at nearly double the Fed’s target pace.
 While gas prices ticked down slightly and food prices plateaued, other essentials like insurance, rent, and services are picking up the slack.
 For middle-income households, wage growth is no longer enough to offset these increases.

 bottom of page